 Department of Molecular Genetics, University of Toronto

-The Department of Molecular Genetics in the Faculty of Medicine at the University of Toronto invites applications for a teaching-stream appointment in the area of Molecular Genetics online and undergraduate education.
-The appointment will be at the rank of Assistant Professor, Teaching Stream, and will commence on December 1, 2016.
+The Department of Molecular Genetics in the Faculty of Medicine at the University of Toronto invites applications for a teaching-stream appointment in the area of Medical Genomics.
+The successful candidate will serve as the inaugural Director of our Professional Master’s in Medical Genomics, and will have a key role in genetics and genomics education in the Department.
+The appointment will be at the rank of Assistant Professor, Teaching Stream, and will commence on July 1, 2017.

 Salary will be commensurate with qualifications and experience.

-Applicants should submit a single PDF that includes (in order): 1) a cover letter; 2) a curriculum vitae; and 3) a teaching dossier comprised of a teaching philosophy statement, sample course materials, course evaluations, and other evidence of teaching excellence.
-Submission guidelines can be found at here.
-Applicants should also arrange for three confidential letters of recommendation, on letterhead and signed, to be sent directly by the referee to Dr. Leah Cowen.
-Inquiries should be addressed to email@example.com.
+Applicants should submit a single PDF that includes (in order): 1) a one-page summary that includes education/training history, citations of the applicant’s most important publications (up to five), and a 350-word abstract of their teaching philosophy; 2) a cover letter; 3) a curriculum vitae; 4) a teaching dossier comprised of a teaching philosophy statement, sample course materials, course evaluations, and other evidence of teaching excellence.
+Submission guidelines can be found at http://uoft.me/how-to-apply .
+Applicants should also arrange to have three letters of reference sent directly by the referee (on letterhead, signed and scanned) to Dr. Leah Cowen at firstname.lastname@example.org .
+Inquiries should be sent to email@example.com.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.